-Our effectiveness assessment of content services continues.
-Now we look at internal content services to equip salespeople with everything they need to create value for prospects and customers along their customer's journey.
+Effectiveness of Internal-facing Content and Tools for the Sales Team value for prospects and customers along their customer's journey.
 Internal content covers a broad range of content types from simple check lists, briefings, battle cards, guided selling scripts, do's and don'ts up to complex playbooks.